Resources / Contractors

 If your subcontractor isn't insured and you don't have proper certificates from them, it will cost you.

-Workers comp can charge you premium for uninsured subs as if they were your employees.
+Work comp can charge you premium for uninsured subs as if they were your employees.
 General liability could deny claims or non-renew your policy.
 You need a current certificate of insurance from every sub, covering the dates they work for you.

 Understanding audits